-Since 2008 Marcus has help lead the development of hundreds of college players, three NWSL draft picks, five Nebraska Gatorade Player of the Year winners and six US Youth National Team players.
+Since 2008 Marcus has help lead the development of hundreds of college players, three NWSL draft picks, six Nebraska Gatorade Player of the Year winners and six US Youth National Team players.

 2008 Adidas/NSCAA Regional Female Competitive Coach of the Year